kaito881221/endgame-protocol/README.md

 o	Vesting Conditions: The team's allocation is subject to strict vesting conditions to prove long-term commitment to the project.
 The tokens will be subject to a 1-year cliff, meaning they are fully locked for the first 12 months after the token listing.
 Following the cliff, the tokens will be distributed progressively on a monthly basis over 2 years (24 months).
 This is a powerful safeguard that ensures the team is focused solely on the long-term success of the project, not on short-term price fluctuations.
 	Marketing: 5%
 o	Quantity: 5,000,000 $EGP
-o	Purpose: These funds are allocated to spread the vision of Endgame Protocol and SuFi to a global audience.
+o	Purpose: These funds are allocated to spread the vision of Endgame Protocol and SurFi to a global audience.
 They will be used for strategic partnerships, influencer collaborations, community expansion, and global campaigns to drive the sustainable growth of the ecosystem.
 	Reserve: 10%
 o	Quantity: 10,000,000 $EGP
 o	Purpose: This allocation serves as a strategic reserve to address unforeseen market conditions, function as emergency funds, facilitate strategic partnerships, support development for new core features, or act as EGP loan collateral for the Multi-Asset Vault.
 This ensures the protocol's stability and flexibility are maximized, enabling agile responses to future growth opportunities.

 5.3.
-The Token's Core Value: Citizenship in the SuFi Nation The $EGP token is not a mere digital asset.
-It is the citizenship and key currency of the grand digital economic nation that Endgame Protocol aims to build: the 'SuFi Nation.'
+The Token's Core Value: Citizenship in the SurFi Nation The $EGP token is not a mere digital asset.
+It is the citizenship and key currency of the grand digital economic nation that Endgame Protocol aims to build: the 'SurFi Nation.'
 To hold $EGP means to possess the right to participate in this nation's economic activities, to govern by directly shaping its laws, and to own a share of all the value generated from its growth.
-1. Right to Participate: The Key Currency of the SuFi World
+1. Right to Participate: The Key Currency of the SurFi World
-$EGP is the center of all economic and gaming activities that occur within the SuFi ecosystem. o	Survival Gameplay: It is the essential asset required to participate in the core survival game of Endgame Protocol and to engage in all activities such as staking, trading NFT items, and the 'Pillage Night.' o	Use of the SuFi Hub: In the new SuFi games that will be launched through the future 'SuFi Launchpad,' $EGP will also be used as the key currency for item trading and rewards. o	Marketplace Payments: It is used as the core payment method for all economic activities in the 'Gladiator's Marketplace,' such as betting on top players or trading verified strategy NFTs.
+$EGP is the center of all economic and gaming activities that occur within the SurFi ecosystem. o	Survival Gameplay: It is the essential asset required to participate in the core survival game of Endgame Protocol and to engage in all activities such as staking, trading NFT items, and the 'Pillage Night.' o	Use of the SurFi Hub: In the new SurFi games that will be launched through the future 'SurFi Launchpad,' $EGP will also be used as the key currency for item trading and rewards. o	Marketplace Payments: It is used as the core payment method for all economic activities in the 'Gladiator's Marketplace,' such as betting on top players or trading verified strategy NFTs.
 2. Right to Govern: The Legislators and Investors of the Ecosystem The $EGP token is the voting power of the Endgame Protocol DAO.
-Holders are not merely players; they become operators who decide the future of the ecosystem. o	Internal Rule-Making: Decide on core economic systems and game rules through voting. o	External Ecosystem Control: As the DAO evolves into the 'Survivors' Syndicate,' EGP holders will wield influence over the entire market by using the Ecosystem Fund to decide which new projects to invest in and which to provide with a 'SuFi Certified' audit. o	Decision-Making Power: Holders of $EGP become members of the future Endgame DAO, granting them the right to vote on crucial proposals that will determine the protocol's destiny. o	Key Proposal Agendas:
+Holders are not merely players; they become operators who decide the future of the ecosystem. o	Internal Rule-Making: Decide on core economic systems and game rules through voting. o	External Ecosystem Control: As the DAO evolves into the 'Survivors' Syndicate,' EGP holders will wield influence over the entire market by using the Ecosystem Fund to decide which new projects to invest in and which to provide with a 'SurFi Certified' audit. o	Decision-Making Power: Holders of $EGP become members of the future Endgame DAO, granting them the right to vote on crucial proposals that will determine the protocol's destiny. o	Key Proposal Agendas:
 [Core Economic System Agendas]